Skip to main content

 Scope

-Limit the rule to specific tool names on the app (for example, only send_message in Slack, or only create_event in Google Calendar).
-Leaving it empty applies the rule to every tool on that app.
+Limit the rule to specific tool names on the app (e.g. only send_message in Slack, or only create_event in Google Calendar).
+Leave empty to apply to every tool on that app.

 4